-- (i) The Group does not have any Benami property, where any proceeding has been initiated or pending against the Group for holding any Benami property. - (ii) The Group does not have any transactions with companies struck off. - (iii) The Group does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period except that with State Bank of India for working capital facility that has been sanctioned to the Group against which the charge for additional security demanded by the bank has not been created before the end of the statutory period. - (iv) The Group has not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Group does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (vi) The Group has not revalued its property, plant and equipment, right-of-use assets and intangible assets during the year ended March 31, 2023. - (vii) The Group has not been declared as a wilful defaulter during the year ended March 31, 2023.
+- The Group does not have any Benami property, where any proceeding has been initiated or pending against the Group for (i) holding any Benami property. - The Group does not have any transactions with companies struck off. (ii) - The Group does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period (iii) except that with State Bank of India for working capital facility that has been sanctioned to the Group against which the charge for additional security demanded by the bank has not been created before the end of the statutory period. - (iv) The Group has not traded or invested in Crypto currency or Virtual Currency during the financial year. - The Group does not have any such transaction which is not recorded in the books of accounts that has been surrendered (v) or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (vi) The Group has not revalued its property, plant and equipment, right-of-use assets and intangible assets during the year ended March 31, 2023.

+(vii) The Group has not been declared as a wilful defaulter during the year ended March 31, 2023.
-For and on behalf of the board of directors of Sterlite Power Transmission Limited

-For S R B C & CO LLP Chartered Accountants Firm Registration No. 324982E/E300003

-Sd/ per Paul Alvares Partner Membership Number: 105754 Place: Mumbai Date: August 11, 2023

-Sd/- Pravin Agarwal Chairman DIN: 00022096 Place: Mumbai Date: August 11, 2023
+For and on behalf of the board of directors of Sterlite Power Transmission Limited For S R B C & CO LLP Chartered Accountants Firm Registration No. 324982E/E300003 Sd/-Sd/-Sd/per Paul Alvares Pravin Agarwal Pratik Agarwal Chairman Managing Director Partner DIN: 00022096 DIN: 03040062 Membership Number: 105754 Place: Mumbai Place: Mumbai Place: Mumbai Date: August 11, 2023 Date: August 11, 2023